sonnny/ble2way_flutter_hm19/README.md

 this flutter code, your android app help file will show the source code to remind you the format of the flutter source code including the micropython code

+to see the HM-19 micropython portion of the source code, see screens/help.dart